JakePartusch/serverlessui/README.md

   Serverless UI is a free, open source command-line utility for quickly building and deploying serverless applications to AWS
 </p>

+- **Bring your own UI** Doesn't matter if it's React, Vue, Gatsby, or JQuery.
+If it compiles down to static files, then it is supported.

-- **Full-stack Serverless** Deploy your back-end code alongside your UI for a seamless serverless experience.
-Serverless UI deploys your functions as Node.js 14.x lambdas behind an API Gateway and Cloudfront for an optimal blend of performance and scalability.
+- **Serverless Functions** Your functions become endpoints, automatically.
+Serverless UI deploys your functions as Node.js 14.x lambdas behind an API Gateway and CDN for an optimal blend of performance and scalability.

-- **Deploy Previews** Automatically deploy each iteration of your application as a separate stack to iterate and test with confidence.
+- **Deploy Previews** Automatically deploy each iteration of your application with a separate URL to continuously integrate and test with confidence.

+- **Custom Domains** Quickly configure a custom domain to take advantage of production deploys.

+- **TypeScript Support** Use TypeScript up and down the stack — as little or as much as you'd like!

 - **Own your code** Skip the 3rd Party services — get all of the benefits and security of a hosted AWS application, without a middleman.
 Deploy to a new AWS account, or an existing account and get running in five minutes!